Tax Consequences When Selling an Inherited House in El Paso

 How Taxes Work When You Inherit a House

 When you inherit a house, its "basis" (or value for tax purposes) is adjusted to reflect its market value at the time of the original owner's passing.
-This adjustment, known as the “step-up in basis,” often works in your favor by reducing the amount of taxable capital gains if and when you sell the property.
+This “step-up in basis” works in your favor because it can significantly reduce the taxable capital gains when you sell.

 For example: